 The pink storm lily, Zephyranthes minuta, (syn.
 Z. grandiflora, ht 20-30 cm), is a dainty member of the Amaryllidaceae family of bulbs.
 The genus is native to Mexico, Guatemala and the Caribbean.
 This species has strappy foliage and mid-pink flowers rather like an open crocus, and is easily grown in Sydney.
 It is dormant in winter, and flowers mainly in November and December.
-It has a tendency to come into bloom after rain has fallen, hence the common name, and several flushes of flowers can be expected if there a few periods of rain in early summer.
+It has a tendency to come into bloom after rain has fallen, hence the common name, and several flushes of flowers can be expected if there a few periods of rain later in summer.
 Thick clumps of bulbs will form and they can survive in quite dry positions, such as at the base of a hedge.
 They can be grown in sun or part-shade, and can be grown in pots.
 They are more frost sensitive than Zephyranthes candida.